I have waited for thy salvation, O LORD

 About

-God loves everyone, so He made a Way for all to come to Him, to live forever with Him.
-But the problem is, we were all born into sin, born into God's wrath, for all have sinned.
-Therefore there was no hope for us until God made a Way.
+God loves everyone.
+So He made a Way for all to come to Him and live forever with Him.
+But the problem is, we were all born into sin—born under God’s wrath—for all have sinned.
+There was no hope for us… until God made a Way.

 And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory.
 1Timothy 3:16

-God came to us as the man Christ Jesus, lived the perfect life that we could never live.
-Then Jesus gave His Life for us when He died on the cross.
-This He did willingly.
-It is by His Blood that we are cleansed from all unrighteousness.
+God came to us as the man Christ Jesus.
+He lived the perfect life we could never live.
+Then He gave His life for us, willingly, dying on the cross.
+By His blood, we are cleansed from all unrighteousness.
 It is through His death on the cross, and His Resurrection into Life, that we can come to God.

 Jesus died for everyone, but that doesn't mean all will accept His Gift of Grace.
 Many are forever condemned because they reject Him.